 To us, preventive maintenance includes buying the right tank in the first place, setting it up in a unique way, and then maintaining it.
-Or retrofitting the one you already have to do the same thing.
+It can also mean retrofitting the one you already have to do the same thing.

-The following topics tell you about the construction of a water heater and why it's necessary to make some changes to permit maintenance, as well as describing what that entails and how to do it.
+The following topics tell you, among other things, about the construction of a water heater and why it's necessary to make some changes to permit maintenance, as well as describing what that entails and how to do it.

 The Inside Story -- Time to learn a little about the innards of a water heater.
 Then you'll understand how construction affects maintenance and longevity.

 What Kills Water Heaters -- Here is a quick list of things to be concerned about.
 Rust is the most usual and obvious cause of water heater failure, but there are other causes, some of them subtle.

 Anodes -- A matter of life and death to your tank.
 Even though practically every water heater has one, scarcely anybody knows that they're there -- and that they can be replaced.

 Sediment -- It lowers energy efficiency, helps harm the tank bottom, causes odd noises and burns out recirculation pumps and heating elements.

 Water Pressure Issues -- Most people would never think to check the water pressure, but what good is changing anodes and controlling sediment buildup if hidden high pressure or thermal expansion spikes are going to wreck the heater and plumbing anyway?
 Learn the simple test for these things and what to do if you find them.